creditcardGenius Team

 What is a flexible credit card?

-A flexible credit card is one that offers rewards in several ways.
-Usually, you can choose to redeem points or miles for things like travel, cash back, statement credits, merchandise, gift cards, and more.
+A flexible credit card is one that offers multiple options for valuable rewards.
+Usually, you can choose to redeem points or miles for rewards like travel, cash back, statement credits, merchandise, and gift cards.
+When evaluating every credit card in Canada, creditcardGenius considers cards with 2 or more high-value redemption options to be flexible rewards credit cards.

 What is the most rewarding credit card in Canada?